home

 I know, it sounds ridiculous.
 Luckily, because blockchain is defined by proofs (and because I wanted to document my progress), it's all publicly verifiable onchain.
 Here are some of the account's transactions. *It still feels very weird filtering for >$150k.

 I've been trading all my life and it's mostly culminated in this.
 At 14, I was introduced to blockchain and cryptocurrencies.
 I wanted to trade but I didn't have capital, let alone an edge.
 Below I've written how I got both.
-I think the most notable part of this is that I never traded shitcoins and exclusively traded Solana.
+I think the most notable part of this is that I never traded any of those worthless tokens, I exclusively traded Solana.
+This would be like only trading the SP 500 and not trading any individual stock.

 This isn't specific to me, but I think being contrarian helps a lot while trading.
 In micro, setting stop losses at less obvious price levels helps significantly in avoiding liquidation.
 In macro, I've found narratives online are almost always wrong; I've actually had the most success when I traded recreationally, unaware of public sentiment and paying no mind to influencers.